 The University considers any violation of acceptable use principles or guidelines to be a serious offense and reserves the right to copy and examine any files or information resident on University systems allegedly related to unacceptable use and to protect its network from systems and events that threaten or degrade operations.
 Violators are subject to disciplinary action as prescribed in the University Policies for Student Life, and employee handbooks.
 Offenders also may be prosecuted under laws including (but not limited to) the Communications Act of 1934 (amended), the Family Educational Rights and Privacy Act of 1974, the Computer Fraud and Abuse Act of 1986, The Computer Virus Eradication Act of 1989, Interstate Transportation of Stolen Property, The Virginia Computer Crimes Act, and the Electronic Communications Privacy Act.
 Access to the text of these laws is available through the Hofheimer Library Reference Department.

 Individuals using computer systems owned by Virginia Wesleyan University do so subject to applicable laws and University policies.
 Virginia Wesleyan University disclaims any responsibility and/or warranties for information and materials residing on non-university systems or available over publicly accessible networks.
 Such materials do not necessarily reflect the attitudes, opinions, or values of Virginia Wesleyan University, its faculty, staff, or students.

 No software is to be loaded onto or run on a University owned computer unless the University has purchased the software.

 These guidelines should not be construed as a limit on any individual's right under the constitutions of the United States or the Commonwealth of Virginia.

-The information in this policy is the responsibility of the Information Technology Services department.
-Questions or complaints about possible violations should be sent to the Chief Technology Officer with as much detail as possible.
+The information in this policy is the responsibility of the Malbon Center for Technology.
+Questions or complaints about possible violations should be sent to the Chief Information Officer with as much detail as possible.
 Questions about this page should be sent to email@example.com.